 If you are knitting a washcloth, you should still go for 100% cotton, but you could perhaps choose a yarn that’s a little softer.
 It will feel better against your skin.
 Local yarn stores often have a selection of luxurious organic cotton yarns.
 Typically, these can still be machine-washed, but in cold water, although the label may state that it’s hand-wash only.
 I like the Blue Sky Fibers Worsted Cotton.
 Organic cotton is more expensive, and you can use the kitchen yarn just as well if you want to save the money.

-I have designed three easy patterns for dish- or washcloths, and they are available for free.
-They come with a handy guide for all the steps to complete them.
+I have designed several knitted dish- or washcloths, specifically with the new knitter in mind.
+They are available in my Ravelry Store, and 3 of them are free and come with a handy guide for all the steps to complete them!

 A scarf is a classic choice for a first knitted project.
 A simple garter stitch, i.e. knit stitches only, makes a really lovely, thick winter scarf.
 You don’t even need a pattern for a garter stitch scarf.
 Use the information on the yarn label to decide how many stitches to cast on for your desired width, and keep knitting until you have the length you want.